bunnylushington/nitrogen-template/README.md

 (many of my projects rely on dets or mnesia), using PostgreSQL is not in any way required.

-The template assumes the use of Bootstram v4.
+The template assumes the use of Bootstrap v4.
 I've found that Bootstrap and Nitrogen work well together.

 There are some DB functions provided in my_app_db.erl that might be of